barryclark/jekyll-now/_posts/2018-01-05-enrollment-data.md

   - [Model Training](#model)

 # Exploration<a name="explore"></a>
 CA Student & School Data Files can be found on [California's DoE website](https://www.cde.ca.gov/ds/sd/sd/).
-However, they are tab delimited .txt files with fields that vary across years.
+They are tab delimited .txt files with fields that vary across years.

 ## Enrollment
 Within student enrollment data lies a story.
 I hope that visualizing the data will encourage others to tell their sides of that story and bring it to light.